 How about the W.A.S.P. thing then… You stepped in the boots of Tony Richards after the first WASP album was released.
 Did you actually play any parts on that album?

-No, no, no because I was doing the Keel album.
-When they were doing their first album I was doing the Keel album as soon as we both finished the albums he fired Tony Richards and asked me to join and the same thing with LA Guns.
-I was doing LIVE IN THE RAW with W.A.S.P and then L.A.
-Guns was doing their first album and they fired their drummer.
-It’s same exact situation and as soon as I got out of W.A.S.P.
+No, no, no, because I was doing the Keel album.
+When they were doing their first album, I was doing the Keel album.
+As soon as we both finished the albums, he fired Tony Richards, asked me to join, and the same thing with LA Guns.
+I was doing LIVE IN THE RAW with W.A.S.P, and then L.A.
+Guns was doing their first album, and they fired their drummer.
+It’s the same exact situation, and as soon as I got out of W.A.S.P.
 I went right with L.A.
-Guns, it is very fortunate timing.
+Guns, and it is very fortunate timing.

-That first WASP tour you did, it must have been great tour, when you we’re doing all those stage tricks there and you were literally shocking the people then?
+That first WASP tour you did, it must have been a great tour, when you we’re doing all those stage tricks there, and you were shocking the people then?

-No we didn’t.
+No, we didn’t.
 Blackie did.
-Blackie fired Randy and he not only fired a member of the band, he fired a very important member of the band.
+Blackie fired Randy, and he not only fired a member of the band, but he also fired a very important member of the band.
 He was the second vocalist.
-He played a lot of the leads and the good thing about those first two albums is Randy and Chris, one played like Billy Gibbons, Randy and one played like Eddie Van Halen type with this Chris and it was a great mixture.
-And then when Blackie started to play guitar it was just Chris doing the leads and it was uneven.
-But it was very even with Randy and Chris so, you know it was – it as a bad move.
-Blackie should have stayed on bass and kept Randy because that lineup of W.A.S.P. with me, Chris, Randy and Blackie was a great band.
-It was a great band he should have never fired Randy.
-Then he fired me and then he fired Chris.
-And now he’s got a band with you know, just him and some good players, but it’s not W.A.S.P., it’s not the W.A.S.P. you know.
+He played a lot of the leads, and the good thing about those first two albums is Randy and Chris, one played like Billy Gibbons, Randy and one played like Eddie Van Halen type with this Chris, and it was a great mixture.
+When Blackie started to play guitar, it was just Chris doing the leads, and it was uneven.
+But it was very even with Randy and Chris, so, you know it was – it as a bad move.
+Blackie should have stayed on bass and kept Randy because that lineup of W.A.S.P. with me, Chris, Randy, and Blackie was a great band.
+It was a great band.
+He should have never fired Randy.
+Then he fired me, and then he fired Chris.
+And now he’s got a band with, you know, just him and some good players, but it’s not W.A.S.P., it’s not the W.A.S.P., you know.

 How about Johnny Rod then, how he was to work with back then?

-He, Johnny Rod, is a good guy and he’s good bass player but he didn’t fit in.
+He, Johnny Rod, is a good guy, and he’s a good bass player, but he didn’t fit in.
 He was – did not fit in.
-You know Kelly Nickels tried out for once and I thought that Kelly should have got the gig because he was tall and he was – he looked like he could have fit in and he came down on the audition and I thought that he should have got the gig but Blackie gave it to Johnny Rod instead and it was the wrong move.
+You know Kelly Nickels tried out for once, and I thought that Kelly should have got the gig because he was tall and he was – he looked like he could have fit in, and he came down on the audition, and I thought that he should have got the gig, but Blackie gave it to Johnny Rod instead, and it was the wrong move.
 They don’t work.
 It did not work.

 It seems that you know the band, so how do you like the band name Where Angels Suffer or WAS?

-I think it’s funny thing and I love Chris, he’s still a very good friend of mine and so is with Randy and I still even get along with Blackie too but the – anything that Chris can do I’m happy because he got into a rut and he was drinking a lot and if he’s playing I’m happy for him.
-I really am I’m happy for Chris.
+I think it’s a funny thing and I love Chris, he’s still a very good friend of mine and so is with Randy and I still even get along with Blackie too but the – anything that Chris can do I’m happy because he got into a rut and he was drinking a lot, and if he’s playing I’m happy for him.
+I really am.
+I’m happy for Chris.

 He did look like a very happy human being now.

-Yeah, yeah because he’s on stage and he’s playing and he got fucked over by Blackie.
-He really did, he co-wrote a lot of those big songs on the first couple of albums and they screw them out of his publishing.
+Yeah, yeah, because he’s on stage, and he’s playing, and he got fucked over by Blackie.
+He really did, he co-wrote many of those big songs on the first couple of albums, and they screw them out of his publishing.

 THE FUTURE AND LAST WORDS ABOUT TRACII GUNS

-Well, like you said there’s a new album in the works but is there any change that you could re-release some old stuff as well?
+Well, as you said, there’s a new album in the works, but is there any chance that you could re-release some old stuff as well?
 Some of the L.A.
-Guns albums are really hard to find nowadays.
+Guns albums are hard to find nowadays.

-Maybe we might but we’re really trying to concentrate on new material right now.
-I mean we can’t wait to get in this – on the holidays and do a new album.
-We got a bunch of material ready to go and that’s what we’re really concentrating on is doing that because TALES FROM THE STRIP turned out so good that with Andy Johns and we’ll go back in with Andy Johns and do a new one.
-Oh yeah we’re going to do another one with Andy.
+Maybe we might, but we’re trying to concentrate on new material right now.
+I mean, we can’t wait to get in this – on the holidays and do a new album.
+We got a bunch of material ready to go, and that’s what we’re really concentrating on is doing that because TALES FROM THE STRIP turned out so good that with Andy Johns and we’ll go back in with Andy Johns and do a new one.
+Oh yeah, we’re going to do another one with Andy.

-Do you actually have all the rights for the old albums?
+Do you have all the rights to the old albums?

-You know what – only half of the rights so we would have to through Polygram to do some of that stuff again.
-So it’s a little messy, a little messy but right now really it’s only new stuff we’re thinking about.
+You know what – only half of the rights, so we would have to through Polygram to do some of that stuff again.
+So it’s a little messy, a little messy, but right now, it’s only new stuff we’re thinking about.
 We’re not even thinking about old stuff right now.
 Because you know Stacey’s been with us for like eight, almost nine years now.
-And after we did TALES FROM THE STRIP, when we knew that it sounded good and we did it without Tracil we want to do more stuff now.
-We have a lot of material and we want to do it with Stacey and Scott.
+And after we did TALES FROM THE STRIP, when we knew that it sounded good and we did it without Tracil, we want to do more stuff now.
+We have a lot of material, and we want to do it with Stacey and Scott.